 Future sales of a substantial number of our common shares, or the perception that such sales will occur, could cause a decline in the market price of our common shares.
 Approximately 17% of our common shares outstanding are held by affiliates.
 If these shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities could be adversely affected.
 Additionally, as of the date of this proxy statement/prospectus we have warrants outstanding, which are exercisable for an aggregate of 6,544,791 common shares at a weighted average exercise price of \$2.33 per share, an equity commitment to sell up to \$9.0 million of additional common shares to Lincoln Park Capital Fund, LLC ("LPC") pursuant to the commitment purchase agreement we entered into on May 2, 2018 with LPC (the "LPC Purchase Agreement") and an at-the-market offering program pursuant to the sales agreement we entered into with A.G.P./Alliance Global Partners ("A.G.P.") on November 30, 2018 (the "A.G.P.
 Sales Agreement") for sales of up to \$25.0 million of additional common shares.
-In connection with the Redomestication, we will be unable to raise capital through the LPC Purchase Agreement or the A.G.P.
-Sales Agreement unless we successfully renegotiate such agreements with the relevant counter-parties.
-We cannot be certain that we will be able to negotiate such agreements with the same terms and conditions, or at all.
+In connection with the Redomestication, we will be unable to raise capital through the A.G.P.
+Sales Agreement unless we successfully renegotiate such agreement with A.G.P.
+We cannot be certain that we will be able to negotiate the A.G.P.
+Sales Agreement with the same terms and conditions, or at all.
 We have also entered into a registration rights agreement pursuant to which we have agreed under certain circumstances to file a registration statement to register the resale of common shares held by certain of our shareholders, as well as to cooperate in certain public offerings of such common shares.
 We have also filed registration statements to register the resale of the common shares underlying the warrants that we have offered and sold in unregistered transactions, the common shares that are sold to LPC and the common shares and other equity securities that we have issued under our prior equity incentive plans or may issue under our new omnibus equity compensation plan.
 These common shares may be freely sold in the public market upon issuance, subject to certain limitations applicable to affiliates.
 In addition, we have filed a registration statement covering the issuance and sale by us of up to \$100 million of common shares, debt securities, warrants, purchase contracts, units and common shares.
 We may issue such securities, including our common shares and warrants to purchase common shares, at any time and from time to time subject to the limitations set forth in General Instruction I.B.5 of Form F-3.
 If a large number of our common shares and/or warrants to purchase common shares are sold in the public market, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.
+Following the Redomestication, we intend to update all of our existing registration statements to the extent necessary to allow for their continued use.